cacao-org/cacao/AOloopControl/examples/cacaoloop-ex01-conf/README.md

 The CACAOSETUP task runs cacao-setup within **WORKDIR**, which :

-- Reads cacaovars.LOOPNAME.bash to collect information about main loop parameters and which processes should be run
+- Reads cacaovars.LOOPNAME.bash to collect information about main loop parameters and which processes should be run.
 - Prepares tmux sessions and windows
 - Launches all conf processes
 - Launches milk-fpsCTRL instance in tmux session.
 This will be used to manage and communicate with processes.